1B05H1N/appsec-prodsec-reference/README.md

 # AppSec/ProdSec Reference

 Welcome to `appsec-prodsec-reference`!
-This repository is a collection of materials, documents, and insights gathered based on my personal experiences in application and product security.
+This repository is a curated collection of resources, insights, and best practices from my personal experiences in application and product security.

-If this helps just one person, then I accomplished my goal.
+> **Goal**: If this helps even one person enhance their security practices or knowledge, I will have achieved my objective.

+---

 ## Disclaimer

-> 🚨 **Important Note**: The contents and recommendations in this repository are derived solely from my personal experiences and knowledge.
-They are not endorsed by, nor do they represent, the official methodologies or requirements of any organization I have been associated with, past or present.
-Use this information as a reference at your own risk and discretion.
-It's important to tailor these materials and insights to your unique contexts and experiences.
+> 🚨 **Important Notice:**
+The information in this repository is based on my personal experiences and knowledge.
+It does **not** reflect the official policies, methodologies, or requirements of any organization—past or present—with which I am or have been associated.

+This repository is provided **as-is**, with no guarantees of accuracy, completeness, or suitability for any specific purpose.
+Security is a complex and ever-changing field, and while I strive to provide accurate and useful information, errors and outdated details are possible. **Use this material at your own risk** and always validate its relevance to your unique context and requirements.

+---

+## License

+This repository is shared under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.

+You are free to:

+- **Share**: Copy and redistribute the material.
+- **Adapt**: Remix, transform, or build upon the material.

+Under the following terms:

+- **Attribution**: Provide appropriate credit and indicate any changes.
+- **Non-Commercial**: Do not use the material for commercial purposes.
+- **ShareAlike**: Distribute contributions under the same license.

+---

 ## Overview

-This repository serves as a knowledge base, providing various documents and guidelines that span numerous aspects of application and product security.
-The intention is to offer practical and experiential knowledge which can serve as a starting point or reference for security enthusiasts and professionals alike.
+This repository serves as a practical reference for application and product security, offering guidance on secure design, development, and operational practices.
+It aims to support security professionals and enthusiasts by providing actionable insights and proven methods.

+---

 ## Usage

-Everyone is welcome to explore, fork, or clone this repository.
-Adaptation and modification of the content to fit specific needs or unique contexts is encouraged.
-However, please ensure you respect the licensing agreement associated with this repository.
-Security practices are most effective when they are tailored to specific scenarios, environments, roles, and responsibilities.

-## Contributing

-While this is a repository based on personal insights, collaboration and contributions are welcome.
-If you have suggestions, improvements, or valuable insights that could augment the quality and depth of this resource, please feel free to propose changes or message me.

-Please note that your contributions will be subject to the repository's license.
-By participating, you agree to adhere to its terms.

-Thank you for visiting!
+Feel free to explore, fork, or clone this repository to fit your specific needs.
+Security practices should be tailored to your environment and objectives.
+Use this repository as a starting point, but validate and customize the content for your unique requirements.

+---